kirenz/codelabs/markdown/miniconda/miniconda.md

 - Go to the site [latest Miniconda installer](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links):

-- Depending on your system, select the Intel or M1 version and choose the pkg-file.
+- Depending on your system, select the Intel or M1 version and choose the graphical installer (*pkg* file).

 <!-- ------------------------ -->
 ## Virtual environments